 These are some of the easiest prints to mix.
 Look out for stripes, polka dots and florals.

-When it comes to pattern mixing, you can opt for smaller patterns on your skirts and pants and larger patterns on your tops, or vice versa.
+When it comes to pattern mixing, you can opt for smaller patterns on your pants and larger patterns on your tops, or vice versa.
+Keep your pants in the same color pathway as your tops.
+Or, you choose a pair of printed jeans that will go with many of the tops in your closet.

 Accessories to use with your printed and patterned clothes